lfe/docs/README.md

       function (after you add it to `docs-data`).
    1. Also, in the `get-page` function is where you will call your template's `render` function.
-   1. Make sure your code here also needs to extract the results of the `render` function (e.g., using the provided `get-content` function in the same module).
+   1. Make sure your `get-page` code extracts the results of the `render` function (e.g., using the provided `get-content` function in the same module).

 **CSS Updates**